 Serving only organic ingredients, 100% Bio keeps the residents of Ostiense fed and watered all day long.
 At breakfast there’s a choice of plant-based (as well as cow) milk for coffee and cappuccinos while cornetti and other pastries are palm-oil free and made with vegetable fat instead of the traditional animal fat.
 The biggest draw of this conscientious eatery, though, is the lunchtime vegan buffet.
 With fresh vegetables, grain salads, falafel, hummus and other dips, soups, pasta dishes and meat-free alternatives, there’s an embarrassment of healthy choices.
 Plus, diners pay by the weight of their plates, helping eliminate food waste.

 Serving crispy, paper-thin pizzas with all the typical toppings – think margherita with mozzarella di bufala or diavola with spicy salami – this neighbourhood institution feels like it’s been around forever.
-In fact, it was opened in 2014 by staff formerly of the much-loved Pizzeria Da Remo in Testaccio.
-Pizzeria Ostiense has a similar, upbeat vibe though service is undoubtedly friendlier than at its more famous counterpart.
-Opening your meal fried starters, such as supplì or filetti di baccalà, is pretty much mandatory here.
+It was, in fact, opened in 2014 by staff formerly of the much-loved Pizzeria Da Remo in Testaccio.
+Pizzeria Ostiense has a similar upbeat vibe, though service is undoubtedly friendlier than at its more famous counterpart.
+Opening your meal with fried starters, such as supplì or filetti di baccalà, is pretty much mandatory here.